apostrophecms/apostrophe-documentation/docs/advanced-topics/advanced-pieces-topics/suppressing-pieces-from-a-listing.md

----
-title: Suppressing Pieces from a Listing
-layout: tutorial
----

 # Suppressing Pieces from a Listing

 In Apostrophe, you'll often display a nice single page or paginated list of pieces, using a module that extends `apostrophe-pieces-pages`.
 That could include official modules such as `apostrophe-blog-pages` as well as custom modules you create.
 We refer to these special pages as "index pages."